 Do you have to issue a Federal 1099 NEC if you paid with a credit card?

 No, you are not required to prepare a 1099 NEC or 1099 MISC when you made payments using credit cards, debit cards, stored-value cards, mobile wallets.
 You must file an IRS 1099 NEC when you made payments using cash, check, or similar payment methods.
-Besides, the payment settlement entity is responsible to report the payments made through credit/debit cards.
+Besides, the payment settlement entity responsible to report the payments made through credit/debit cards.
 On the other hand, the individuals who accept payments through payment cards receive a 1099 K Form.
 As per the IRS norms, “payments made through third-party networks like PayPal, credit/debit cards must be reported on Form 1099 K”.
 Hence, you must not issue a 1099 NEC if you paid through payment cards.

 Ready to file 1099 information returns?
-Form 1099 Online is the best among IRS-certified e-file providers.
+Form 1099 Online the best among IRS-certified e-file providers.
 We provide e-filing services with 100% US-based customer support.
 Hassle-freely file numerous information returns with a single sign-up with us.